ktsn/vue-template-loader/README.md

 </div>
 ```

 Import it as a function and pass a component option to the function.
-If you also would like to load a style file, add `style` query and specify the style file path.
+If you would like to load a style file, add the `style` query and specify the style file path.

 ```js
 // app.js